the-argus/rit-gdc-talks/from_scratch.md

 consider prototyping in unity and then restarting from scratch if things work out.
 Sound tedious, but it is much easier to make a game once you've already made it once.

 ---

+## Do you like it?

+Note: this is the real reason I program games from scratch.
+I just... like it.
+I like the control.
+I like my whole game being text files.
+I like systems programming.
+If you don't like it, then go ahead and never do it, that's fine.
+Don't feel like you have to if you've got a game idea which would be a good fit for the method.
+Just do what you like.
+But please, try making a game from scratch at least once.

+---